 Exercise/Nuclear Stress Test

-An exercise stress test (abbreviated GXT for the graded exercise test, or ETT for the exercise treadmill test) is ordered to assess how your heart is functioning when heart rate and blood pressure are increased during the work of physical exertion.
+An exercise stress heart test (abbreviated GXT for the graded exercise test, or ETT for the exercise treadmill test) is ordered to assess how your heart is functioning when heart rate and blood pressure are increased during physical exertion.